moliver28/research-handbook/content/handbook/product/ai/ai-feature-benchmarks.md

 - Non-deterministic outputs are difficult to test due to the variance in responses
 - Speed of industry advancements sometimes require reworking features mid-development
 - High quality evaluations require time, focus and attention to detail
+- Having relevant tests in place to evaluate AI output in an automated way is required for efficient development and improvement.

 ## Key Principles